 According to the data gathered by the National Collegiate Athletic Association (NCAA) Injury Surveillance System (ISS), the rate of foot and ankle injuries was 15 per 10,000 athletic exposures.

 To avoid foot and ankle injuries while playing football, you need a pair of football cleats that aren’t just comfortable but durable and reliable as well.
-However, it isn’t easy finding the perfect footwear for wearing on the field.
-Below is a list of what we think are the most valuable football cleats for passionate fans, student-athletes and pros alike.
+However, it isn’t easy finding the best footwear for wearing on the field.
+Many would even argue what best is!

 10 Best Football Cleats